emberjs/rfcs/text/0000-deprecate-some-utils.md

 ## Summary

-This RFC suggests the deprecation of the following [methods](https://www.emberjs.com/api/ember/3.1/modules/@ember%2Futils):
+This RFC suggests the deprecation of the following [methods](http://api.emberjs.com/ember/release/modules/@ember%2Futils):
 - `Ember.isEmpty`
 - `Ember.isBlank`
 - `Ember.isNone`
 - `Ember.isPresent`

+As well as [computed properties](http://api.emberjs.com/ember/release/modules/@ember%2Fobject) that rely on these methods:
+- `notEmpty`
+- `empty`
+- `none`

 Once deprecated, these methods will move to an external addon to allow users to still take advantage of the succinctness of these utility methods.

 ## Motivation

-To further Ember's goal of a svelte core and moving functionality to separate packages, this RFC attempts to deprecate a few utility methods.
-A part from the aforementioned goal, in many cases, these utility methods does not add a whole lot of value over writing plain old JavaScript.
+To further Ember's goal of a svelte core and moving functionality to separate packages, this RFC attempts to deprecate a few utility methods and extract them to their own addon.
+A part from the aforementioned goal, in many cases, these utility methods do not add a whole lot of value over writing plain old JavaScript.
 Moreover, these methods generally have a negative cognitive impact on the code in question.
 In order to reduce code liability and advocate for users to write plain JavaScript, these methods could be removed from Ember core and extracted to an addon.

 A simple example of this cognitive load would be checking for the presence of a variable of type String that can only have four states - `undefined`, `null`, `''` or `'MYSTRING'`.
 One might check if the variable is truthy with `!!myVariable`.
 However, a utility method such as `isPresent(myVariable)` can increase the cognitive load of the truthy check in question as it checks for many different types.